 Ouro Prêto sits right on an outcrop of banded iron formation.
 This formation is a sedimentary rock with many layers of iron ore, often altered to iron oxide especially ochre.
 There are also copper deposits, which sometimes are transformed to malachite.
 The dark rocks were the reason for its name Ouro Prêto which means black gold as a reference to the dark colour of the local gold, which contains a lot of iron oxides.
 However, the gold is mostly bound to gold bearing quartz veins, not to the iron.

 The underground beneath the city is full of mine passage, there are kilometers of old passage, many are collapsed.
-Three parts of this enormous system are prepared for tourist, and allow a close insight into the mining history.
-Ouro Prêto has a mining school (Escola de Minas) with some tradition and a fantastic mining museum with an excellent mineralogic exhibition.
+Several parts of this enormous system are prepared for tourist, and allow a close insight into the mining history.
+The city currently lists eight show caves , we have some more but guess some have closed.
+Ouro Prêto has a mining school (Escola de Minas) with some tradition and a fantastic mining museum with an excellent mineralogical exhibition.